jennasin/Jenna-Archive/replit.md

 ## Overview

-Machine Flesh Archive is a web-based gallery application exploring the intersection of human bodies and technology.
+Machine Flesh Archive is a web-based gallery application by Jenna Singh exploring the intersection of human bodies and technology.
 The project presents a curated collection of images, videos, and articles about prosthetics, neural interfaces, and biomechanical enhancement through a dark, gallery-focused interface.
+Users can browse the archive and edit content directly through an intuitive editing interface.

 **Tech Stack:**
 - **Frontend**: React with TypeScript, Vite build system